SPDEs with space interactions and application to population modelling: Introduction

 \begin{problem} Find $u^{\ast}\in\mathcal{U}$ such that

 where $\mathcal{U}$ is a given family of admissible controls. \end{problem} \end{example}

-We will come back to this example later, after the discussion below of the general problem.
-The purpose of the current paper is to consider an even more advanced model and to study stochastic optimal control of a system whose state $Y(t,x)$ at time $t$ and at the point $x$ satisfies an SPDE with space-mean dynamics of the following type:
+We will return to the example above after first discussing more general stochastic optimal control models with a system whose state $Y(t,x)$ at time $t$ and at the point $x$ satisfies an SPDE with a non-local space-interaction dynamics of the following type: